jordom18/homeassistant-config/README.md

 The TV is connected to my network and JOINTspace is activated.
 I will re-try this one later.

 ### Sonos
 The [Sonos](https://www.home-assistant.io/components/sonos/) integration can control my Sonos speakers.
-I use it to start the radio with low volume as a alarm clock in the moring.
+I use it to start the radio with low volume as a alarm clock in the morning.
 In the evening I use it for some calm down music before I go to sleep.
 The Sonos integration would also work with HA discovery.